xlwings/xlwings/docs/remote_interpreter.rst

 This creates a folder called ``demo`` in the current directory with the following files::

-    app.py
     demo.xlsm
     main.py
     requirements.txt

 I would recommend you to create a virtual or Conda environment where you install the dependencies via ``pip install -r requirements.txt``.
-In ``app.py``, you'll find the FastAPI boilerplate code and in ``main.py``, you'll find the ``hello`` function that is exposed under the ``/hello`` endpoint.

 To run this server locally, run ``python main.py`` in your Terminal/Command Prompt or use your code editor/IDE's run button.
 You should see something along these lines:

 .. code-block:: text